 We scheduled surgery in two weeks.
 She gave us the ACOG hysterectomy brochure.
 I talked to a couple of friends that had the surgery.
 Not much to it, just rest a lot after surgery.
 They seemed fine, and hoped I would too.
 I called my doctor with a few questions, how will I feel after surgery and how might it effect sex.
 She said the Premarin would keep me feeling just as my natural estrogen has done.

 Now the date was closing in, and my doubts were rising.
 I was busy with my four children, age 9 to 17.
 I read the ACOG brochure, it seemed too simple.
 The day before surgery, I asked my husband if we could go to the bookstore to see if we are missing something.
 He felt we had ample information from the doctor and friends, and yes, the ACOG brochure.
 We were both nervous.
 My husband didn’t want to lose me should I not have surgery.
 I was nervous about my future.
 My gut feeling was not to do it, but my brain told me that I don’t want a worse situation, if I don’t have the surgery.
 It haunts me to this day, I had that last chance to learn the truth and I did not take it.

 A Total Abdominal Hysterectomy and Bilateral Salpingo Oophorectomy

 I went home Monday, I felt pretty good.
-I had a lot of abdominal swelling.
-But that night I got up to go to the bathroom, it was then when I broke down and cried.
+I had a lot of abdominal swelling, nut that night I got up to go to the bathroom.
+It was then when I broke down and cried.
 Two weeks later, I took a good look at my abdomen and saw the horrible swelling over the incision.
-I showed it to my husband, he reminded me that it should take about six weeks to heal.
+I showed it to my husband and he reminded me that it should take about six weeks to heal.
 He was very quiet and distant since the surgery.